holehouse-lab/PIMMS/README.md

 ---

-###### PIMMS version 0.1.26.4 (April 18th 2020)
+###### PIMMS version v0.1.27.0+2.gbfe3507 (Jan 27th 2021)

 ## Preamble
-If you are reading this, I've sent you PIMMS because I trust you will use it responsibly at this stage.
-The current version (1.25) is a pre-release beta candidate.
-This means that while appears to be functioning correctly it is being actively worked on.
-With that in mind, you are being enlisted to help us find bugs!
-Please (for now) email any bugs to alex.
-"Bugs" here include things that
+PIMMS is still in development, but _in general_ the `master` branch on this repository can be considered (mostly) stable.

+A this stage, the PIMMS codebase is in cleanup mode prior to the 1.0 release.
+That is, we are not adding new features to `master` but instead sanitizing the code and the docs and making it more user friendly.
+Version 0.1.27 is a pre-release alpha candidate, and beta will go live with version 0.1.3.

+As you use PIMMS, please report any all issues via the [issue tracker](https://github.com/holehouse-lab/PIMMS/issues).
+Issues here includes things that

 1. Are wrong/don't make sense
 2. Don't behave in a way you expect
 3. Errors/exceptions when you wouldn't expect them

-More generally - while I'd love for people to use this version to test-drive ideas, I would not recommend publishing work you do with this specific version of PIMMS until we finalize a stable release.
 There _shouldn't_ be any bugs in this version... but there could be.
 So we're working on it!
 This includes the development and deployment of a large unit-test suite, which takes time, but we're working hard!

 ## Background
 #### What is PIMMS?